-We replicate all biological cells for clinical trials of our product candidates internally and utilize a single manufacturing site to manufacture our clinical product candidates other than our Ebola vaccine product candidate.
+We replicate all biological cells for clinical trials of our product candidates internally and utilize a single manufacturing site to manufacture our HyperAcute Immunotherapy clinical product candidates.
 Any disruption in the operations of our manufacturing facility would have a significant negative impact on our ability to manufacture product candidates for clinical testing and would result in increased costs and losses.

-We have thus far elected to replicate all biological cells for our product candidates other than our Ebola vaccine product candidate for clinical testing internally using a complex process.
+We have thus far elected to replicate all biological cells for our HyperAcute Immunotherapy clinical product candidates for clinical testing internally using a complex process.
 The disruption of our operations could result in manufacturing delays due to the inability to purchase the cell lines from outside sources.
-We have only one manufacturing facility in which we can manufacture clinical product candidates.
+We have only one manufacturing facility in which we can manufacture HyperAcute Immunotherapy clinical product candidates.
 In the event of a physical catastrophe at our manufacturing or laboratory facilities, we could experience costly delays in reestablishing manufacturing capacity, due to a lack of redundancy in manufacturing capability.

-Our current manufacturing facility contains highly specialized equipment and utilizes complicated production processes developed over a number of years, which would be difficult, time-consuming and costly to duplicate or may be impossible to duplicate.
-Any prolonged disruption in the operations of our manufacturing facility would have a significant negative impact on our ability to manufacture product candidates for clinical testing on our own and would cause us to seek additional third-party manufacturing contracts, thereby increasing our development costs.
+Our current HyperAcute Immunotherapy manufacturing facility contains highly specialized equipment and utilizes complicated production processes developed over a number of years, which would be difficult, time-consuming and costly to duplicate or may be impossible to duplicate.
+Any prolonged disruption in the operations of our HyperAcute Immunotherapy manufacturing facility would have a significant negative impact on our ability to manufacture HyperAcute Immunotherapy product candidates for clinical testing on our own and would cause us to seek additional third-party manufacturing contracts, thereby increasing our development costs.
 We may suffer losses as a result of business interruptions that exceed the coverage available under our insurance policies or any losses may be excluded under our insurance policies.
-Certain events, such as natural disasters, fire, political disturbances, sabotage or business accidents, which could impact our current or future facilities, could have a significant negative impact on our operations by disrupting our product development efforts until such time as we are able to repair our facility or put in place third-party contract manufacturing role.
+Certain events, such as natural disasters, fire, political disturbances, sabotage or business accidents, which could impact our current or future facilities, could have a significant negative impact on our operations by disrupting our product development efforts until such time as we are able to repair our facility or put in place third-party contract manufacturers to assume this manufacturing role.